-Geology of Dams, Reservoirs, and Tunnels: Types of dams and bearing of Geology of site in their selection, Geological Considerations in the selection of a dam site.
+Geology of Dams, Reservoirs, and Tunnels

+Types of dams and bearing of Geology of site in their selection, Geological Considerations in the selection of a dam site.
 Analysis of dam failures of the past.
 Factors contributing to the success of a reservoir.
-Geological factors influencing water Lightness and life of reservoirs - Purposes of tunneling, Effects of Tunneling on the ground Role of Geological Considerations in tunneling over break and lining in tunnels.
+Geological factors influencing water lightness and life of reservoirs - Purposes of tunnelling, Effects of Tunnelling on the ground Role of Geological Considerations in tunnelling over break and lining in tunnels.

-- 1. Engineering Geology by N. Chennakesavulu, Trinity press. - 2.
-Engineering Methods by D. Venkat Reddy; Vikas Publishers 2015. - 3.
-Engineering Geology by S K Duggal, H K Pandey Mc Graw Hill Education Pvt Ltd 2014 - 4.
+- 1. Engineering Geology by N. ChennaKesavulu, Trinity Press. - 2.
+Engineering Methods by D. Venkat Reddy, Vikas Publishers. - 3.
+Engineering Geology by S K Duggal, H K Pandey, McGraw Hill Education Pvt.
+Ltd. - 4.
 Principles of Engineering Geology by K.V.G.K.
-Gokhale B.S publications.
+Gokhale, B.S Publications.

 - 1. F.G.
 Bell, Fundamental of Engineering B.S.
-Publications, 2005. - 2.
-Krynine & Judd, Principles of Engineering Geology & Geotechnics, CBS Publishers & Distribution - 3.
-Engineering Geology by Subinoy Gangopadhyay, Oxford universitypress. - 4.
-Engineering Geology for Civil Engineers P.C.
-Varghese PHI.
+Publications. - 2.
+Krynine & Judd, Principles of Engineering Geology & Geotechnics, CBS Publishers & Distribution. - 3.
+Engineering Geology by Subinoy Gangopadhyay, Oxford the University Press. - 4.
+Engineering Geology for Civil Engineers by P.C.
+Varghese, PHI.